JATM is added/indexed in the following databases:

 Discussion: The discussion should include the significance of the new information and relevance of the new findings in light of existing knowledge.
 Only unavoidable citations should be included.
 Citations to review articles are not encouraged in this section.
 In some cases, this section may be advisable to merge with the previous section (“Results and Discussion”).

-Author's contribution: JATM endorses the CRediT taxonomy (Contributor Roles Taxonomy) and asks the authors to provide detailed information about individual contributions to the work.
+Author's contribution: Journals mandating CRediT (Contributor Roles Taxonomy) will enable authors to provide information on submission, allowing for detailed information about individual contributions to the work.
+Do not provided on main submission text, this information can be provided at subsequent revision stages, facilitated by the Editorial Office.
 The submitting author is responsible for ensuring that contributions of all authors are correct and it is expected that all authors will have reviewed, discussed and agreed to their individual contributions as shared by the submitting author.

 Regardless of the contribution and the registration system, all authors are equally responsible for the article content.

 Funding: The financial support received for the elaboration of the manuscript must be declared in this item.
+This session will appear only in the copyediting step.
+It must not appear in the manuscript due to the peer review policy of JATM.
 The funding agency should be written out in full, followed by the Funder registry DOI and the grant number.
 Multiple grant numbers of same agency or multiple agencies should also be informed.
 If the research is not funded by a specific project grant include this information: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 References: Acceptable references include journal articles, numbered papers, books, and submitted articles, if the journal is identified.
 References must be restricted to directly relevant papers or abstracts that have been accepted for publication.
 Self-citation should be limited to a minimum.
 Authors are responsible for the accuracy and completeness of their references.